benKosters/speed-test-analysis/README.md

 > Data Processing and Analysis

 1) Run `pip3 install -r requirements.txt` to download all python dependancies.
-This can be run in a virtual environment too.
+Note that there are some requirements that are not necessary and they need to be removed.

 ### Repository Organization